martin-guthrie-docker/busypy/README.md

  ## Client/Server

 In this setup, clients will call into a server in order to get the target cpu/mem settings.
+When new settings are applied to the client, all the client PIDs are set to the same values.

 If the server is not reachable/offline, the client will use its last known settings, either from the last time it contacted the server, or from the command line when the client was started.